Equity Compensation and Your Portfolio: 4 Considerations When Diversifying

 2. What is the value of my overall holdings?

-Once you’ve estimated the value of your equity compensation, the next important step is to determine the value of your total financial holdings, or net worth.
+Once you’ve estimated the value of your equity compensation, the next step is to determine the value of your total financial holdings, or net worth.
 This can include assets in investment portfolios, trusts, savings and checking accounts, retirement savings accounts and real estate, to name a few.

 Once you know the approximate value of your overall holdings, determine what portion is comprised of company stock.
 Don’t forget to include any shares that may be in your 401(k) or other investment accounts, as all of them count toward the total amount of company stock you hold.

-How does this look in action?
+What does this look like in action?
 Let’s say Denise currently holds $100,000 in vested and unvested shares of her company’s stock, plus $10,000 worth of company stock in her 401(k), for a total of $110,000.
 When she calculates her total financial holdings, she values them at $500,000.
 That means that on a gross basis, 22% of her portfolio is held in company stock.

 3. Am I over-concentrated?
 Do I need to consider diversifying my assets to help protect myself against risk?